kajakIYD/Portfolio/README.md

 **Train predictive maintenance**
 <br />
 Goal of a project was to estimate Remaining Useful Life (RUL) of each subsystem (hydraulic, pressure, running-subsystem...) on a train.
-It was regression task with a bit of anomaly detection - several modelling techniques were involved - LinearRegression, LogisticRegression, CurveFitting ensemble Learning (VotingReggressors).
+It was regression task with a bit of anomaly detection.
+Several modelling techniques were involved - LinearRegression, LogisticRegression, curve fitting ensemble learning (VotingReggressor).
 <br />
 *Skills: AzureML, Python, pandas, scikit-learn, Tensorflow, Data Science, Machine Learning, Deep Learning, Jupyter Notebook (AzureNotebooks)*
 <br />